 We planned to take a break at Hohenau an der March and decide whether to stop here or paddle further depending on our energy level.
 We didn’t know if kayaking from Breclav (the Czech Republic) to Dürnkrut (Austria) was possible for us in only one day.
 However, as we had enough time and our energy was still very high, we decided to paddle down the March/Morava river for another 23 kilometers.

 Note.
 If you choose to end your kayak journey at Hohenau an der March, you will have to walk for 3km to reach the train station.

 Hohenau an der March to Dürnkrut – 23 KM, 3H30′

 At 02:00 pm, we left Hohenau an der March, eager to achieve the last part of the trip.
-The trip down the river, from Hohenau an der March to Dürnkrut is smooth, with no other dead arms or junctions.
+From Hohenau an der March to Dürnkrut, the trip down the river is smooth, with no other dead arms or junctions.
 The current is not so strong as on the Thaya river but still satisfying.